 How are pre-service science teachers’ instructional practices affected after participation in the interactive practicum course?

-To what extent are pre-service science teachers’ instructional practices aligned with Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013)?
+To what extent are pre-service science teachers’ instructional practices aligned with the Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013)?

 Which components of the practicum course were responsible for the change(s) in pre-service science teachers’ teaching practices?